-The light in the microwave oven comes on when the door is open and when the oven is operating.
+The light in the microwave oven comes on when the oven door is open, when you set the cooking time, when the oven is on, and when the temperature probe is plugged into the socket.

 THE LOWER OVEN LIGHT

 The lower oven light will come on when you open the oven door or when you push the Oven Light switch at the bottom of the control panel.
 Close the oven door or push the switch again to shut it off.